 If anything these Snapchat statistics show us that Snapchat is here to stay.
 It has undergone a lot of growth in the past few years.
 And even though Snapchat saw a drop in users in 2018, it managed to make its way back out and get back on track in terms of revenue.
 In the coming years, Snapchat will continue to attract younger users, mainly millennials and Generation Z. And if that’s your target market, you know that Snapchat is the right place for your business to build a presence on.

-- 2.1 Million snaps are created on Snapchat every minute worldwide.
+- Over 210 million snaps are created on Snapchat every day.

 - Snapchat application is in second place worldwide based on overall mobile usage.

 - With 53.5 million downloads, Snapchat is in the list of top 10 most popular apps worldwide.

 - 61 percent of Snapchat users are female and 38 percent of users are male.